Imagine this scenario:

-Imagine this scenario: you wake to a tingling, burning sensation on your lower lip and then remember the upcoming (insert important event here) you have this week, dread and disappoint follow.
-If you suffer from cold sores this narrative is all too familiar.
+You wake to a tingling, burning sensation on your lower lip and then remember the upcoming (insert important event here) you have this week… Dread and disappoint follow.
+If you suffer from cold sores, this narrative is all too familiar.

-How to tell if you have cold sores
+- How to tell if you have a cold sore

-How to tell if you have cold sores?
+How to know if you have a cold sore

-Herpes labialis, cold sore virus, is contracted like any other virus.
+Herpes labialis, a cold sore virus, is contracted like any other virus.
 Usually, a person with an active fluid-filled blister exposes a person without the virus.
 An example of this would be a mother with an active cold sore kissing her child.
-When first infected the symptoms mimic the common cold.
-The virus then can lay dormant in the body until it returns presenting as sores on the lips.
+When first infected, the symptoms mimic the common cold.
+The virus then can lay dormant in the body until it returns, presenting as sores on the lips.

 What can you do to prevent cold sores?

 So, you’ve got the virus already.
-What can you do to prevent future outbreaks?
+What can you do to prevent future cold sore outbreaks?
 Many stimuli can put you at risk for a cold sore outbreak.

 Risk factors that can cause an outbreak of cold sores are:

 Many of these risk factors are difficult to control, particularly stress.
-For oral implications and tips on reducing stress check out our blog post.
-Sun exposure can be a big risk factor, be sure to use protection, e.g. sunscreen, when in the sun to avoid cold sore outbreaks.
+For tips on reducing stress, check out our blog post on stress and oral health.

 How can you treat a cold sore?

-For many, the option of waiting for 10 days for a cold sore to heal is daunting or simply not possible.
-Although nothing will take away the cold sore away instantly, many remedies help the blister go through the healing process.
+For many, the option of waiting 10 days for a cold sore to heal is daunting or simply not possible.
+Although nothing will take away the cold sore instantly, many remedies help the blister go through the healing process faster.

-The most common method to treat cold-sores has been ointments and oral medications that are antivirals.
+The most common method to treat cold-sores has been ointments and oral medications, which are antivirals.
 A newer therapy is treating the sore with a laser.

 Getting a cold sore lasered is a quick, painless appointment.
-At Legacy Dental no appointment is necessary and all of our doctors and hygienists are trained in treating cold sores.
+Our Salt Lake City dentists do not require an appointment for laser treatment of cold sores, and all of our doctors and hygienists are trained in treating cold sores.

-After the consultation between you and the provider, you will be given safety glasses to wear.
+After consultation between you and the dentist, you will be given safety glasses to wear.
 The laser will be used to treat the affected area.
-It is painless, most people describe the sensation as feeling nothing or warmth.
+It is painless, and most people describe the sensation as feeling nothing or warmth.
 That’s it!

-If cold sores are a recurring ailment for you or your case is extreme, medications may be suggested.
+If cold sores are a recurring ailment for you or your case is extreme, our dentists may suggest medications.

-The next time you feel that telltale sign of a cold sore don’t wait, call us a let us treat it with the laser!
+The next time you feel that telltale sign of a cold sore, don’t wait!
+Call us to treat your cold sore with laser therapy.